Life after Cancer

 I imagined post cancer life would be similar to a Broadway musical.
 Basically full-time tap dancing and confetti bombs exploding in every room I entered.
 A celebration that would last for months where I’d wear an obnoxious Jim Carey style grin 24/7.

 However, when the treatment ended and my oncologist gave me the golden ‘all clear,’ the jolly vibes just weren’t a-happenin’.
 In actual fact, I was left feeling flat and lost - like I had been spat out of a fast spinning carnival ride and I didn’t’ have the energy to figure out which direction I should be walking in.

 And what’s even weirder is that no one gives you the heads up about this part.
 I honestly thought there was something wrong with me.
-Why the hell wasn’t I partying like it is 1999!?
+Where was the 'old' Emily and why the hell wasn’t I partying like it is 1999!?